 "I paint the internal and external landscapes of my memories and memory loss while contemplating the remembering and forgetting, and the subsequent embodying and disembodying that transpires in all of us.
-Re-remembering, environment, emotions, expectations, presence, trauma, illness, and change all contribute to our minds and embodiment.
+Environment, emotions, expectations, presence, trauma, illness, and change all contribute to our mind/body remembering and forgetting.

 Gigi Boetto is a painter in New York City, where she has lived for over 20 years.
 Gigi holds a BFA from the University of Wisconsin- Madison.
 Raised in a small, homogeneously white town on an island on an inland lake in the middle of Wisconsin, memories of her childhood are present in much of her work.
-Having explored many mediums over the years, she finds two-dimensional compositions an additional challenge in containment, constraint, and rhythm.
-Gigi has been a dedicated painter since 2014.
+Having explored many mediums over the years, Gigi has been a dedicated painter since 2014.